telerik/ajax-docs/api/server/Telerik.Web.UI/RadEditor.md

 # Telerik.Web.UI.RadEditor

 Telerik RadEditor
-            You can find information on the server properties, methods and events of RadEditor at https://docs.telerik.com/devtools/aspnet-ajax/controls/editor/server-side-programming/overview Server-Side Programming Overview.
+            You can find information on the server properties, methods and events of RadEditor at https://docs.telerik.com/devtools/aspnet-ajax/controls/editor/server-side-programming/overview .

 ## Inheritance Hierarchy